StevenKinnunen/Java-ITC5000-Group-6/README.md

 Contributors: Mariana Betancourt, Steven Kinnunen, Sandra Maldonado, Muhammad Yousaf Malik, Umar Mohammad and Henry Wang

-As per instructions defined by Professor Nihad Al-Juboori for Humber's ITC5000 class, this document will do the following:
+As per instructions defined by Professor Nihad Al-Juboori for Humber's ITC5000 class, this program will do the following:

 1. (Steve) When the program starts, a welcoming message will appear “Welcome in Humber College”